Aston Martin DB7 Vantage V12 For Sale

 in my view.

-So, I decided the make a stick-on spoiler which could be wider than a GT/GTA
+So, I decided the make a stick-on spoiler which could be visually wider than

-version.
-I found a GRP Ebay item made for a Mercedes CLK.
-It didn’t fit
+a GT/GTA version.
+I found a GRP item originally made for a Mercedes CLK.
+It

-of course and was the wrong shape, but had potential and was cheap enough
+fit of course and was completely the wrong shape, but had potential.

-The spoiler needed cutting apart and then reshaping and twisting to follow
+The spoiler needed cutting apart, rejoining and then reshaping and twisting

 which allowed me to apply force accurately to get the shape right.
 The